Cbyrne290/MindBalance/README.md

 ## 👏 Credits

+A special thanks to my mentor Marko_ci who have guided me and also deserve the credit for the pop effect on the cards.

+Thanks to friends who have helped me test the website and supported me.

 * **Code:** Developed entirely by Callum Byrne.
 * **Frameworks & Libraries:** Bootstrap, Looka, Google Fonts, coolors.
 * **Imagery:** The Hero section background image is sourced from Unsplash (URL provided in `styles.css`).